KohaILS/koha-manual-zh-cn/source/acquisitions.rst

    A basket with at least one uncertain price can't be closed.

 -  If you are charged sales tax, choose that from the 'Tax rate' field.
-   This field is populated by the :ref:`gist system preference <gist-label>`.
+   This field is populated by the :ref:`TaxRates` system preference.

 -  Enter the percentage discount you're receiving on this order, once you enter this, hit tab and Koha will populate the rest of the cost